Jeremiah Masoli: College career

+Oregon

 2008 season

 Masoli transferred from the City College of San Francisco to the University of Oregon in 2008.
 In 2008 for the Ducks, Masoli emerged from the 3rd string quarterback to starter as injuries plagued the depth chart.
 He threw for 13 touchdowns and 5 interceptions, while also rushing for 10 touchdowns.
 His 714 rushing yards in 2008 set an Oregon record for quarterbacks.
 Masoli led the team to a 42–31 victory against Oklahoma State in the 2008 Holiday Bowl.

 2009 season

 Masoli was named to the Davey O'Brien Award watch list for the 2009 college football season.
 He also appeared on the cover of a regional August 2009 issue of Sports Illustrated along with center Jordan Holmes.

 In October 2009, Masoli helped lead the #10 Ducks to an upset over the then #4 USC Trojans with 222 passing yards, 164 rushing yards and two touchdowns.

 Masoli helped the Ducks win the Pac-10 Championship, advancing them to the Rose Bowl where they lost to the Ohio State Buckeyes 26-17.
 Masoli was 9/20 passing with 81 yards and an interception, while rushing for 9 yards and a touchdown.

 For the season, he completed 177 of 305 passes for 2,147 yards and 15 touchdowns, and ran for 13 scores.
 His 2,815 yards of total offense stands eighth on the school's single-season list.